Passport Photograph

 • The entire face should be clear, from the jaw to the forehead and from the one ear to the other.

-• Shadings mustn't appear on the background and the face or sheens from the light reflected to the face.
+• Shadings must not appear on the background nor the face.
+Sheens from the light reflected to the face must not appear also.

 • Except the person photographed, any other persons or objects such as dolls, toys etc are not allowed to be appeared.